Local entrepreneurs and large-scale development have kick-started a creative renaissance in Fort Worth

 I pull up to a ramshackle

 wood-plank building on the slower side of the Fort Worth Stockyards on a Saturday afternoon.
 A sign out front says, “The Texas House of Liquor & Sport.”
 Don’t be fooled; this is actually a burger joint.
-But the sign and the rickety facade, like much of the Stockyards, is a throwback to a time when these streets teemed with cowboys, gamblers, ladies of the night, and so much marauding adventure it was known as Hell’s Half Acre.
+But the sign and the rickety facade, like much of the Stockyards, is a throwback to a time when these streets teemed with cowboys, gamblers, ladies of the night, and other marauding adventure.
 Last summer, native Texan filmmaker Taylor Sheridan shot part of his Yellowstone prequel about a brutal pioneer journey, 1883, on this very block.
 The sign and the facade are some of the last artifacts of that shoot, a little pixie dust Hollywood left behind.

 “Can I get you something to drink?” asks Ruth Hooker, the friendly owner of this establishment.
 Standing at the counter with her long dark hair in a braid, she slides a Diet Coke across the counter.
 “Here you go, hon.”